 We have a maximum of 20 working days from the day after we receive the request to provide the information.
-If we need to ask for fees and/or any further information needed to clarify the request we will ‘stop the clock’ until we have received this.
+If we need to ask for any further information needed to clarify the request we will stop the clock until we have received this.

 There are a number of reasons for refusing to provide information, including:

 - it will take more than 18 working hours to provide the information (we will contact you and try to narrow your requirements)

 - if an exemption applies (see below)